 Pros

-- Most forgiving Crystal Blue shape on paper
+- Most forgiving Crystal Blue shape in the CR lineup

 - Strong 6.8–7.1 twist-weight range